archkata2021t17/sysops-squad/4. ADRs/007 MicroserviceApproach.md

 Experts will be compensated additionally if they clear more tickets in a day than expected

-NOTE: The business model for rewards based on visits done in a day is yet to be purposed to business.
+NOTE: The business model for base tickets in a day and additional compensation is not given deep thoughts yet.